 Yes, once they’ve been baked and cooled, pop the quinoa balls into the freezer bag and squeeze out all the air.
 They’ll keep for three to six months.

-Serve as a side or at to salad.
+Serve as a side, in a salad, or part of a grain bowl.
 Or add quinoa to other meatballs or burgers.